Ivan Graziani

 Ivan Graziani (6 October 1945 – 1 January 1997) was an Italian singer-songwriter and guitarist.

 Biography

-Graziani was born in Teramo, Abruzzo.
+Graziani was born in Teramo, in Abruzzo.

 His first band was The Serogan, which he formed in 1963 with Giuseppe Canala, Bruno Tartaglia, and Luciano Cordivani.
 He then played in Anonima Sound until 1972, and issued his debut solo album, Desperation, in 1973.
 He launched into acting in 1981 and wrote a book, Arcipelago Chieti, in 1988.